SANTA CLARA VALLEY – 1964

 “Well, whatever the future holds, we sure had some good times,” Phil said affectionately.

 John thought back to their growing years.
 He felt a yearning for that time, then sorrow over its passing, and frustration that he wasn’t more appreciative for what he had.
 He then saw his varied past in its entirety.
 “I may not know what the future holds, I don’t even know if I’m going to stay here or not, and maybe everything I remember from home as I knew it is going to disappear.
-But I do know where I came from, where we came from,” he said proudly.
-“We grew up in an Eden, and no one can take that away from us.”
+But I do know where I came from, where we came from, and no one can take that away from us,” he said proudly.

 ©2015 Robert Kirkendall